Filter by Category

 with Les Conrad

-Basic familiarity with Lightroom Classic is a prerequisite.
-Learning will be greatly enhanced if you are able to bring your computer with Lightroom Classic installed.
+No experience with Lightroom Classic needed.
+Learning will be enhanced if you are able to use your computer with Lightroom Classic installed.
 There will be plenty of time for your questions.
-I’ll supply all students with a handout and a jump drive with images to work on.
+I’ll provide sample images to work on.

 Les has many years of experience teaching beginning adult photographers including a two-day session at the International Wolf Center.
 He also presented an “Editing Your Aurora Images” session at the Aurora Summit 2017 in Two Harbors, MN.
 He knows how to simplify explanations using real world examples so that all learners understand the content.